perceptron007/notes/Journal/GeorgeLectureForNoobs.md

 ### Things you do which promote showing power over people.
 Showing images of Your Physique -> Showing power over people.
 Showing images of Prettiness -> Showing power over people.
+Virtue Signalling > Power over people.

 Learn to understand your psyche (Don't stop doing something if your intention is not to show the power but to share curiosity)

-Learn to supress and dissassemble ego
+Learn to supress and dissassemble ego.

+Learn to see the probelm rather than the sympots.
+(Cure the problem rather than the Symptoms)

 ### What to learn
 Learning: